-We are committed as a school community to having your daughters discover their God-given gifts, to know they have an obligation to develop those gifts, and ultimately to use those gifts in service to others.
-When your daughters graduate from Carondelet, they will have been through much.
-They will be entering a new stage of life ready for its challenges.
+We are committed as a school community to helping students discover their God-given gifts, develop them, and use them in service to others.
+When they graduate from Carondelet, they will have faced challenges, grown in resilience, and entered the next stage of life ready for its demands.
 They will have begun to embody our ISOs of being women of Heart, Faith, Courage, and Excellence.

-Our goal is that their experience at a Sisters of St Joseph School (CSJ) will have prepared them to know how to make decisions about their lives that are well-informed, moral, just, and compassionate in line with the charism of the CSJ and their work towards unifying love.
-We make this pledge in partnership with you.
-Together we will need the courage to give them the direction and care they need.
+Our goal is that their experience at a Sisters of St. Joseph (CSJ) school will prepare them to make well-informed, moral, just, and compassionate decisions in alignment with the CSJ charism of unifying love.
+This commitment is a partnership between the school and parents, who play an essential role in offering guidance and care.
+Together, we must have the courage to provide the direction and support they need.